woocommerce-connector-help/woocommerce-connector-help.github.io/Source Files/files/view-billing-information.md

 # View your billing information

-You can view your WooCommerce Connector app billing information from the <b>Customer Portal</b>.
+You can view your WooCommerce Connector billing information from the <b>Customer Portal</b>.

 ## To view your billing information